Middle-earth: Shadow of War

 - 7 % negative mentions

-The gameplay of "Middle-earth: Shadow of War" is generally praised for its engaging combat mechanics and the innovative nemesis system, which adds depth and replayability by creating unique interactions with orc captains.
-However, many players note that the gameplay can become repetitive over time, particularly due to the grindy nature of fortress sieges and the frequent interruptions from unskippable cutscenes and orc dialogues.
-While the game builds upon its predecessor with improved mechanics and a larger world, some players feel that it lacks significant innovation and can be bogged down by clunky controls and tedious gameplay loops.
+The gameplay of "Middle-earth: Shadow of War" has received mixed reviews, with many praising its engaging combat mechanics and the innovative nemesis system that adds depth and replayability.
+However, players have noted that the gameplay can become repetitive over time, particularly due to the grindy nature of fortress sieges and the frequent interruptions from orc dialogues.
+While the game builds upon its predecessor with improved mechanics and a larger world, some critics argue that it lacks significant innovation and can feel tedious, especially in the later stages.
+Overall, the gameplay is seen as fun and satisfying, particularly for fans of action RPGs, but it may not hold up for those seeking a more varied experience.

 “The new additions and improvements to the nemesis mechanics make the game fun and always a new experience.”